Cognigy/Documentation/docs/insights/glossary.md

 : See [Live Agent Handovers](#L).

 _**Explorer**_
 : Analytical tools integrated into Cognigy Insights are designed to evaluate and display conversational data.
-The primary purpose of an Explorer is to assist you in understanding customer reactions (messages) during a conversation with your virtual agent, ultimately improving your service.
+The primary purpose of an Explorer is to assist you in understanding customer reactions (messages) during a conversation with your AI Agent, ultimately improving your service.

 ## E